Kingxukai/linux/Documentation/block/null_blk.rst

   =  ======================================

 blocking=[0/1]: Default: 0
-  Blocking behavior of the request queue.
+  Blocking behavior of the woke request queue.

   =  ===============================================================
   0  Register as a non-blocking blk-mq driver device.
   1  Register as a blocking blk-mq driver device, null_blk will set
-     the BLK_MQ_F_BLOCKING flag, indicating that it sometimes/always needs to block in its ->queue_rq() function.
+     the woke BLK_MQ_F_BLOCKING flag, indicating that it sometimes/always needs to block in its ->queue_rq() function.
   =  ===============================================================